Living Books: Just Grandma and Me release

 Broderbund released their reimagining of Just Grandma and Me in 1992, and while there was an initial concern whether there were enough customers with CD drives to run the game, in the first six months Broderbund sold over 10 times more copies than they had initially projected.
 MacUser did a speed test on the storybook to check the loading time when turning pages and found that most take less than 15 seconds.
 Meanwhile, not having his hand in the day-to-day creative process of that work turned Mayer on to the idea of doing CD-ROMs himself.
 He and his partner, John Sansevere, formed their own company Big Tuna New Media to develop Mayer's animated storybooks.
 Teaming up with GT Interactive, their first two titles were "Just Me and My Dad" (1995) and "Just Me and My Mom" (1996) which according to The Fresno Bee "borrow[ed]" their design from Living Books.
 Big Tuna New Media would be approached by Disney and DreamWorks for CD-ROM development deals".

 By August 1992, the title was the interactive storybook's "first big hit", and one of the few available for purchase, along with the even earlier Canadian pioneer Discis Knowledge Research's Discis Books, whose 16 Mac titles and 11 CDTV titles had gained widespread classroom acceptance.
 Founded in 1988, Discis acquired the rights to children's stories and published them as CD-ROM-based interactive children's books.
 The second Living Books title, Arthur's Teacher Troubles, was debuted at Consumer Electronics Show showcasing its first 12 screens.
 When the game was demoed at trade shows, the developers observed audience reactions which proved to be a useful learning experience.
-Microsoft bought 300 disc copies and sent them to their hardware manufacturers, instructing them to ensure the software could run on their equipment.
+Microsoft bought 300 disc copies and sent them to Multimedia PC hardware manufacturers, instructing them to ensure the software could run on their equipment.
 Before The Tortoise and the Hare was released, a prototype was shown at a trade show where a teacher in attendance noted that a scene where Hare picks up a newspaper, rolls it up, and stomps on it was encouraging kids to litter; in response Living Books redrew the scene, which now showed the tortoise scolding the hare, with the line of dialogue "Hey Hare, did you forget to recycle that newspaper?", who picks up the trash and disposes of it properly.
 Literacy in Australia: Pedagogies for Engagement singled out this moment for helping users "make sense of character motivations and actions".